charlestolley/python-snmp/README.md

 ## Installation Notes
 The `snmp.security.usm.priv` module, which provides the USM privacy algorithms, depends on OpenSSL.
 As it is very common to use SNMP without privacy (encryption), this module is optional.
 All other code is pure-Python, and depends only on the standard library. `pip install snmp` will attempt to compile against OpenSSL, but if that fails, then it will complete the installation without building the `snmp.openssl` module.
 If you install OpenSSL at a later time, you will need to uninstall and reinstall it (assuming you are using pip).

-If you aren't using pip, or just want to do things your own way, you can also navigate to the site-packages directory where `snmp` is installed, and execute the following code in the interactive shell:
+If you aren't using pip, or just want to do things your own way, you can also navigate to the site-packages directory where `snmp` is installed (or the root directory of this Git repository), and execute the following code in the interactive shell:

     from snmp.cffi.openssl.aes import ffi as aes
     from snmp.cffi.openssl.des import ffi as des